 When it comes to cooking up a fantastic tasting meal, we’ve always heard that fresh is better.
 There’s no denying farmers market strawberries or tomatoes just off the vine add incredible flavor to a dish.
 However, there’s one exception to this rule: cooking with pumpkin.
 Even professional cooks testify that canned pumpkin is superior to fresh puree for cooking.
 To get to the bottom of this puzzling baking hack, we asked our Test Kitchen experts to weigh in.

-“The major drawback to making your own pumpkin is inconsistency in moisture content and sweetness,” kitchen operations manager Beth Jacobsen explained.
+“The major drawback to making your own pumpkin is inconsistency in moisture content and sweetness,” Taste of Home‘s kitchen operations manager Beth Jacobsen explained.
 “This is the benefit and curse that comes with all fresh produce.
 You would be playing a guessing game as to how much water to add to your puree if it’s too dry or how much liquid to remove from your recipe if it’s very wet.”

 For recipes that combine the pumpkin with liquid, such as soups, this isn’t as important.
 When it comes to recipes that require precision, like baked goods, let’s just say that it’s not as easy as pie.
 “The consistency may have a significant effect on baking recipes where hydration and sugar levels can make a big difference,” Jacobsen said.

 Not all pumpkins are the same